alifgiant/alifgiant.github.io/bio/Readme.md

 ### Final Project

 I build an `IoT platform` to help monitor arrhythmia activity for users.
-The research goes to figure out how to detect arryhthmia using `PPG` sensor and making `the cloud system` run as fast as possible since the data transfered throught the system shoukd reach at least 30Hz.
+The research goes to figure out how to detect arryhthmia using `PPG` sensor and making `the cloud system` run as fast as possible since the data transfered throught the system should reach at least 30Hz.
 The end product precission is not very good.
 But it serves as a proof of concept that an IoT based monitoring can be achieved to help patient all over the world whom has a history of cardiac arrest.

 Publication:
 IoT on Heart Arrhythmia Real Time Monitoring, [Indo-JC, 2018](https://socj.telkomuniversity.ac.id/ojs/index.php/indojc/article/view/170)